MarcusBarnes/mik/README.md

 # MIK, the Move to Islandora Kit.

-> Important: As of commit 10d0da (Oct.
+> Important: As of commit  72b5d88 (Oct.
 21, 2016), MIK's command syntax has changed slightly.
-Previously, MIK's command-line options used an equal sign (`=`) to separate the option name from its value; after commit 10d0da, options use a space instead of an equals sign.
+Previously, MIK's command-line options used an equal sign (`=`) to separate the option name from its value; after commit  72b5d88, options use a space instead of an equals sign.

 > * Before: `./mik --config=foo.ini --checkconfig=all`
 > * After: `./mik --config foo.ini --checkconfig all`

 ## Overview

-The Move to Islandora Kit (MIK) converts source content files and accompanying metadata into ingest packages used by existing Islandora batch ingest modules, [Islandora Batch](https://github.com/Islandora/islandora_batch), [Islandora Newspaper Batch](https://github.com/discoverygarden/islandora_newspaper_batch), and [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch).
+The Move to Islandora Kit (MIK) converts source content files and accompanying metadata into ingest packages used by existing Islandora batch ingest modules, [Islandora Batch](https://github.com/Islandora/islandora_batch), [Islandora Newspaper Batch](https://github.com/discoverygarden/islandora_newspaper_batch), [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch), and [Islandora Compound Batch](https://github.com/MarcusBarnes/islandora_compound_batch).
 In other words, it doesn’t import objects into Islandora, it prepares content for importing into Islandora:

 ![MIK overview](https://dl.dropboxusercontent.com/u/1015702/linked_to/MIK_overview_%20general.png)